Home Tutorials Training Consulting Books Company Contact us

 1.2.1.
 ATTNAME event tag

-The ATTNAME property of the event is the attribute of the model, which has been changed.
+The ATTNAME property of the event is the attribute of the model that has been changed.

-So if you for instance listen to changes of a model element’s label, the ATTNAME of the event will be label.
+For instance, if you listen for changes to a model element’s label, the ATTNAME of the event will be label.

 @Inject